 - 1.1 Purpose and Application.
 This document ("DPA") is incorporated into the Agreement and forms part of a written (including in electronic form) contract between SAP and Customer.
-This DPA applies to Personal Data provided by Customer and each Data Controller in connection with the performance of the SAP services as set out in the relevant Agreement ("SAP Service(s)") to which is attached the present DPA which may include: - (a) SAP Support as defined in the Software License & Support Agreement; and/or - (b) Professional Services as described in the services agreement concluded between SAP and the Customer ("Services Agreement"). - 1.2 Structure.
+This DPA applies to Personal Data processed by SAP and its Subprocessors in connection with its provision of the Cloud Service.
+This DPA does not apply to non-production environments of the Cloud Service if such environments are made available by SAP, and Customer shall not store Personal Data in such environments. - 1.2 Structure.
 Appendices 1 and 2 are incorporated into and form part of this DPA.
-They set out the agreed subject-matter, the nature and purpose of the processing, the type of Personal Data, the categories of data, the data subjects and the applicable technical and organizational measures. - 1.3 GDPR.
+They set out the agreed subject-matter, the nature and purpose of the processing, the type of Personal Data, categories of data subjects and the applicable technical and organizational measures. - 1.3 GDPR.
 SAP and Customer agree that it is each party's responsibility to review and adopt requirements imposed on Controllers and Processors by the General Data Protection Regulation 2016/679 ("GDPR"), in particular with regards to Articles 28 and 32 to 36 of the GDPR, if and to the extent applicable to Personal Data of Customer/Controllers that is processed under the DPA.
-For illustration purposes, Appendix 3 lists the relevant GDPR requirements and the corresponding sections in this DPA. - Personal Data in systems accessible by SAP when performing the SAP Service act as Controllers under the DPA.
+For illustration purposes, Appendix 3 lists the relevant GDPR requirements and the corresponding sections in this DPA. - Cloud Service act as Controllers under the DPA.
 Customer acts as a single point of contact and is solely responsible for obtaining any relevant authorizations, consents and permissions for the processing of Personal Data in accordance with this DPA, including, where applicable approval by Controllers to use SAP as a Processor.
-Where authorizations, consent, instructions or permissions are provided by Customer these are provided not only on behalf of the Customer but also on behalf of any other Controller.
-Where SAP informs or gives notice to Customer, such information or notice is deemed received by those Controllers permitted by Customer to include Personal Data and it is Customer's responsibility to forward such information and notices to the relevant Controllers.
+Where authorizations, consent, instructions or permissions are provided by Customer these are provided not only on behalf of the Customer but also on behalf of any other Controller using the Cloud Service.
+Where SAP informs or gives notice to Customer, such information or notice is deemed received by those Controllers permitted by Customer to use the Cloud Service and it is Customer's responsibility to forward such information and notices to the relevant Controllers.